toppingart/CMPUT404-assignment-ajax/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

-* Modications have been made to static/index.html and server.py
+* Modications have been made by me to static/index.html and server.py

 External Sources / References
 ========================